Combinatorial operads from monoids: Constructing operads

-and the following application of the map~$\cdot$:
+and the following application of the map~$\cdot$

-Note that~$\End$ is not a finitely generated symmetric operad.
-Indeed, the twisted endofunctions~$x$ of size~$n$ satisfying~$x_i := n - 1$ for all~$i \in [n]$ cannot be obtained by grafts involving elements of~$\End$ of arity smaller than~$n$.
-Similarly,~$\FP$ is not a finitely generated symmetric operad since the twisted parking functions~$x$ of size~$n$ satisfying~$x_i := 0$ for all~$i \in [n - 1]$ and~$x_n := n - 1$ cannot be obtained by grafts involving elements of~$\FP$ of arity smaller than~$n$.
+Note that~$\End$ is not a finitely generated operad.
+Indeed, the twisted endofunctions~$x$ of size~$n$ satisfying~$x_i := n - 1$ for all~$i \in [n]$ cannot be obtained by compositions involving elements of~$\End$ of arity smaller than~$n$.
+Similarly,~$\FP$ is not a finitely generated operad since the twisted parking functions~$x$ of size~$n$ satisfying~$x_i := 0$ for all~$i \in [n - 1]$ and~$x_n := n - 1$ cannot be obtained by compositions involving elements of~$\FP$ of arity smaller than~$n$.

-However, the operad~$\MT$ is a finitely generated operad: \begin{Proposition} The operad~$\MT$ is the symmetric suboperad of~$\T \EnsNat$ generated by the elements~$00$ and~$01$. \end{Proposition} \begin{proof} Let~$\CalP$ be the symmetric suboperad of~$\T \EnsNat$ generated by the elements~$00$ and~$01$, and let us show that~$\CalP = \MT$.
+However, the operad~$\MT$ is a finitely generated operad: \begin{Proposition} The operad~$\MT$ is the suboperad of~$\T \EnsNat$ generated by the elements~$00$ and~$01$. \end{Proposition} \begin{proof} Let~$\CalP$ be the suboperad of~$\T \EnsNat$ generated by the elements~$00$ and~$01$, and let us show that~$\CalP = \MT$.